soumyak-panigrahi/React-Notes/Notes/8_Complex_State_Management.md

 }
 ```

-This may lead to bloaed code, it is most recommanded to use `useContext` instead.
+This may lead to bloated code, it is not recommanded to use.

 #### useContext